The People's Best New Chef: California Contenders

 Why He's Amazing: Because after years of cooking in vaunted, mainly big city kitchens, he's highlighting the simple beauty of garden- and pasture-grown food in a town of 784 people.

-Background: The French Laundry (Yountville, CA); Daniel (New York); Le Bec-Fin (Philadelphia)
+background: The French Laundry (/sites/default/files/ountville, CA); Daniel (New York); Le Bec-Fin (Philadelphia)

-Quintessential Dish: Brick chicken with creamy farro and green tomato "chow chow"

 Wine Connection: Weiswasser's wife is Erinn Benziger-Weiswasser, of Sonoma's Benziger wine family.
 "We have gardens in the middle of the winery," he says.
 "The goal is to source as much as possible from them."
 Another goal: to make Glen Ellen Star "a vegetable-driven restaurant."